 16th century medicine sure was interesting...

-Being an albino, a former runt of the litter and blessed with particularly poor immune system, Machete had had to go though a variety of illnesses during his lifetime.
+Being an albino, a former runt of the litter and blessed with particularly poor immune system, Machete probably had to go though a variety of illnesses during his lifetime.
 At the point he was a cardinal he'd probably be able to afford a personal doctor who would be in charge of dealing with his changeable health and regular bleeding sessions.

 No sir, he's not liking it.